 The theme of World Animal Day 2020 was ‘Animal heroes.’
 There are many ways we humans depend on our four-legged friends as part of our family as pets.
 We also rely on some animals for food, clothing, and entertainment.

-- Many endangered species are exploited by their vulnerability and hunted to extinction or near annihilation if they cannot be saved from poachers and illegal traders who exploit them for profit.
+Many endangered species are exploited by their vulnerability and hunted to extinction or near-destruction if they cannot be saved from poachers and illegal traders who use them for profit.

-If you have stories about animals that you would like to share, World Animal Day 2020 has a social media campaign encouraging people from all walks of life to express their solidarity with our animal heroes through the many forms of social media available today.
+Suppose you have stories about animals that you would like to share.
+In that case, World Animal Day 2020 has a social media campaign encouraging people from all walks of life to express their solidarity with our animal heroes through the many forms of social media available today.

 The animal kingdom has lost one of its most devoted human friends and champions today with the passing of Jack Bass.
 The North Carolina Zoo lost a great friend, but he leaves behind an enormous legacy of support for our work through his many successful conservation fundraisers.